jaimerodriguez/holodemo/README.md

 		1. Select the **Vuforia<version>.UnityPackage** you downloaded, then click **Open**
 		2. On the Import dialog that comes up, you can ensure everything is selected and just click **Import** to import everything; or, you could also be selective and exclude iOS/Android files by unchecking these within the plugins folder.
 		3. If you get a warning asking you to allow Unity to "Upgrade your scripts so they don't reference obsolete APIs" then **click "I made a backup, go Ahead"**.
-1. Import your Vuforia Assets database
+1. Import your Vuforia Assets database.

 	Note: If you want to use the one included with this demo, it is in the 3rdParty folder at the root of this repo.
 	1. Go to *Assets->Import Package->Custom Package*.
 Select **YodaImages.UnityPackage** to import the images database.
 	2. Click **Import** in the Import Dialog to import all the assets.
 This should import all Vuforia assets to the *Streaming Assets* folder and the *Editor/QCAR* folder.